 Using biostratigraphic data, we were able to correlate certain parts of the magnetic polarity interval with the geomagnetic polarity reversal timescale and create an integrated age-depth model (Fig. F16).
 Overall, the paleomagnetic data indicate ages ranging from ~7.6 to ~14.1 Ma.
-The composite age-depth model yields rates of sedimentation (uncorrected for either compaction or rapid event deposition by gravity flows) ranging from ~4.0 cm/k.y. in the upper part of Unit III to 9.5 cm/k.y. in the lower part of lithologic Units III and IV (Fig. F16).
-The average rate for lithologic Unit II is 9.4 cm/k.y.
+The composite age-depth model yields sedimentation rates (uncorrected for either compaction or rapid event deposition by gravity flows) ranging from ~ 4.0 cm/k.y. in the upper part of Unit III to 9.5 cm/k.y. in the lower part of lithologic Units III and IV (Fig. F16).
+The average rate calculated for lithologic Unit II is 9.4 cm/k.y.
 The sedimentation rate within Unit III changed at ~11 Ma.
-Magnetostratigraphic records also suggest the existence of a geomagnetic excursion or short reversed polarity event within lithologic Unit V. This event may have been caused by rapid deposition of tuffaceous material with a thickness of ~60 cm.
+Magnetostratigraphic records also suggest the existence of a geomagnetic excursion or short reversed polarity event within lithologic Unit V. This anomalous paleomagnetic inclination, however, falls within an interval of soft-sediment folding in tuffaceous material.